 The Rebel writes its imaging data to Compact Flash cards, while the RX10 IV uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Digital Rebel and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Rebel does not offer wifi capability.
+In contrast, the Rebel does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the Rebel has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Rebel has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Rebel was succeeded by the Canon XT.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon Rebel better than the Sony RX10 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Digital Rebel: